imsnif/presentation-testing/presentation.md

   ### What are we testing?

   * Find out what *exactly* we'd like to test
-  * Don't test other people's code - they should already have tested it themselves
+  * Don't test our dependent libraries - they should be tested by their developers
   * If testing integration with external code, test ONLY the integration ]
 ---